Skip to main content

 </script>

-• For the trial version, use these paths:
+• If you’re using the trial version, use these paths:

 Kanban.vue